ryan-p-randall/our-conference-notes/_posts/2019-04-13-becoming-a-proud-bad-librarian.md

   - characteristics that Jones & Okun include
     - defensiveness
     - right to comfort; comfort seen as more important than the realities of situation being shown
-    - workship of the written word; cataloguers job is to write the written word, do define the "right way" to access, define, represent information. when hold those systems above what we see in daily lives, that's white supremacy culture; terms change & the written word will never be more important than human beings
+    - worship of the written word; cataloguers job is to write the written word, do define the "right way" to access, define, represent information. when hold those systems above what we see in daily lives, that's white supremacy culture; terms change & the written word will never be more important than human beings

 - What kind of bad librarian are you?
   - every one of us is a bad librarian in some ways, in the words of Rhianna: being bad can feel so good